SoftMonster/KeeperRLMods/Alpha28/Alpha28Bonus/READ_ME.txt

 https://github.com/SoftMonster/KeeperRLMods

-The rights you have regarding this software configuration is found in COPYING.txt
+The rights you have regarding this software configuration are found in COPYING.txt

-This mod is expected to be available in-game as a download.
-The in-game version will also contain any new graphic tiles that are required.

-Graphics tiles are not included on Github because some of the tiles have been modified from tiles that are already licensed elsewhere.
+Note that the configuration files in Git are branched from the vanilla configuration files and for that reason, they must remain under the GNU General Public License.

+I will not put any tiles or graphics into GitHub because in many cases the tiles have a complicated history with licensing (eg. modified stock graphics) and are therefore, not under GNU.
 The tiles must be downloaded in-game and are not necessarily distributable outside specific conditions.

+So, this mod is expected to be available in-game as a download.
+The in-game version will contain any new graphic tiles that are required.

 Thanks for your understanding.